marmelab/react-admin/packages/ra-data-localstorage/README.md

 A dataProvider for [react-admin](https://github.com/marmelab/react-admin) that uses a local database, persisted in localStorage.

 The provider issues no HTTP requests, every operation happens locally in the browser.
-User editions are persisted across refreshes and bwwteen sessions.
+User editions are persisted across refreshes and between sessions.
 This allows local-first apps, and can be useful in tests.

 ## Installation